darronese/Dark-Ship/README.md

 on atmospheric gameplay using sound and a vision cone that limits visibility.

 ## Gameplay Features:
-- Dynamic Lighting: Simulates a vision cone that limits the survivor's field of view
+- **Dynamic Lighting: Simulates a vision cone that limits the survivor's field of view
-- Survival Mechanics: Manage health and stamina to stay alive: avoid monsters that can attack when you're in their range
+- **Survival Mechanics: Manage health and stamina to stay alive: avoid monsters that can attack when you're in their range
-- Map interactions: Players can interact with generators and be blocked by obstacles
+- **Map interactions: Players can interact with generators and be blocked by obstacles
-- Escape Mechanics: Fixing all generators in roder to unlock escape options
+- **Escape Mechanics: Fixing all generators in roder to unlock escape options

 # How to install:
 1: Clone the repository:

-    ```
+    ```bash
     git clone https://github.com/darronese/game
     ```

 2: Navigate to project directory:

-    ```
+    ```bash
     cd game
     ```

 3: Build the game using CMake using your terminal

-    ```
+    ```bash
     mkdir build && cd build
     cmake ..
     make
     ```

 4: Run the game

-    ```
+    ```bash
     ./game
     ```